-Opioid Addiction in Columbus, Georgia
+Drug And Alcohol Addiction In Columbus, Georgia

 Columbus Drug Busts

 Muscogee county, home to Columbus, Georgia, witnessed a “historical drug bust” in 2017.
-Local law officials seized $ 4.1 million in heroin and meth.
+Local law officials seized $4.1 million in Heroin and Meth.
 A man was also arrested for possessing $6,000 in cocaine and 6 ecstasy pills.
-Despite these findings, opioids are the biggest threat in the city of Columbus.
+Despite these findings, Opioids are the biggest threat in the city of Columbus.

-Opioid Dependence and Abuse Symptoms
+Opioid Dependence And Abuse Symptoms

 A key factor in understanding opioid use disorders and dependences is identifying mild to threatening symptoms of abuse.
 Using opioids without a prescription, taking extra doses, or using pills as mood boosters can indicate abuse.
 Relying on the pills to cope with emotional difficulties or continuing to use them despite negative consequences are also examples of potential abuse.
 Experiencing cravings for the substance can indicate opioid dependences.
 Lastly, feeling as if prescription pills are not strong enough, and intentionally seeking a “more intense high” via synthetic opioids is a strong indicator of opioid dependence and abuse.